-STATE OF NEW YORK )
+STATE OF NEW YORK)

+) SS:

-) SS: COUNTY OF)
+COUNTY OF)

 , being duly sown, deposes and says:

 (Name of Custodian)

 1. I reside at

-(Full Address of Custodian)
+(Full A Address of Custodian)

-2 is is (Child's Relationship to Custodian)
+2 is

-(Full Name of Child) (Child's Relationship to Custodian)
+(Child's Relationship to Custodian)

-and he/she has been living with since ·
+and he/she has been living with since ,

 (Date)

-3 intend s to reside with me for
+3 intends to reside with me for

 (Child's Name) (Length of Time)

-4. Give statement naming the individ ual who will have custody and control of the child.
+4. Give statement naming the individu al who will have custody and control of the child.

 5. Give the reasons the child is living with the person in custodial relationship.

-6. Describe any other leastion(s) who ere the child lives.
-Indicate the length of time the

-child is at the other address and pro ovide an explanation.
-If the child does not live at

-any other address, so indicate.
+6. Describe any other location(s) where the child lives.
+Indicate the length of time the child is at the other address and provide an explanation.
+If the child does not live at any other address, so indicate.